nirvus/infra-recipes/README.recipes.md

   output (str): Optional relative path to an output file on the target
-    machine which will be isolated and returned back to the machine executing this recipe.
+    machine which will be isolated and returned back to the machine executing this recipe. timeout_secs (int): The amount of seconds the task should run for before timing out.

 Returns:
   The task ID of the triggered task.